 - Santorini has 1 of the 10 wine museums in the world (this one)

-- The most famous local wine of Santorini is “Assyrtiko” variety which has received hundreds of awards all over the world.
+- Santorini’s most famous local wine is the “Assyrtiko” variety, which has received hundreds of awards worldwide.
 You can also taste the sweet port-like wine of Santorini called “Vinsanto”

 - Santorini has this stunning winery